ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

    ```

-   It's basically a control, having 2 properties, one code `Code` and another one for `Language`.
+   This will define a control having 2 properties, one code `Code` and another one for `Language`.

 2. Change the `MainPage.xaml` file to the following content: